tomskip123/cakeybakey/README.md

 ## time spent
 overall this took me 4 hours.
 I wanted to make sure I could include everything I could think of. if you have any improvements please let me know.

+## database
+the database is a mysql docker container everything should just work with a docker-compose up

+if for some reason one of them fails, this is mostly due to one service being start before the db has been set up.

+to ensure this doesn't happen, run the db first then docker-copmose up

+like this

+`docker-compose up -d mysql`
+`docker-compose up -d` // start up silently (-d)